XDC-Community/docs/run-a-node/masternode/uptime-monitoring-xdc-masternode.md

 Right click on the green _"IPv4 and IPv6 combined (.txt)"_ link on that page and copy the link URL.
 This is a link to the file containing a list of the IP addresses we need to whitelist.
 Store the link URL by pasting it to a notepad if needed.
 We will need to use it shortly on our Terminal.

-For the following steps to work, we assume that you have set up the firewall on your server using ufw as per the instructions in [THIS ARTICLE](https://www.xdc.dev/s4njk4n/securing-your-apothem-testnet-masternode-4lj7-temp-slug-2031407?preview=87a1706443ac9b6762551d13b2d3f4e6fab9891794f2e0fdf081db67a7d1a2eff0d14bd191a839ff67f568f17e89c2ecd47db5a2f2ded39c28bd8471).
-If you have not done so, please go to that article and follow the instructions in the section on setting up your ssh port and firewall.
+For the following steps to work, we assume that you have set up the firewall on your server using ufw as per the Apothem instructions in [THIS PAGE](./securing-your-xdc-masternode.md).
+If you have not done so, please go to that article and follow the instructions in the Apothem section on setting up your ssh port and firewall.

 <p align="center">
   <img src="../../.gitbook/assets/image08-ufw-logo-securing-masternode.png" alt="UFW Uncomplicated Firewall">